Music at Flyford Flavell First School

 Pupils continue to sing and perform, while learning to work as an ensemble, listening to others.
 They develop their internal pulse and awareness of rhythm so they can keep time with the ensemble in singing and playing instruments.
 The children develop their awareness of written notation.
 Children are encouraged to develop their musical preferences and explain what they like or dislike about different pieces or genres.

-During Year 4, children broaden their understanding of musical genres from around the world.
+Children broaden their understanding of musical genres from around the world.
 As they begin to scratch beneath the surface of music in a more analytical manner, they build on their earlier experiences by composing, performing and evaluating percussion pieces.
 They study the composers who contributed to the Harry Potter films.

 In Years Five and Six, pupils shall continue to have opportunities to sing and play musically with increasing confidence and control.
 They shall extend their knowledge and development of musical composition, organisation and manipulation of ideas within musical structures and develop skills in listening with attention to detail and reproducing sounds from aural memory.
 Pupils will have opportunities to improvise and compose music for a range of purposes whilst developing their use of staff and other musical notations.
 Pupils will also continue to play and perform in solo and ensemble contexts, using both voices and instruments with increasing accuracy, fluency, control and expression.
 Through our studies of music from the classical composers, such as Mozart and Elgar, leading to more modern composers and performers, such as the Beatles and Bowie, and through examining a range of musical genres from classical, opera to modern electronic music, with the use of ICT, the children should develop an appreciation and understanding of a wide range of high-quality music drawn from different traditions and develop an understanding of the history of music.